 Kentucky bluegrass is one of the most widely used cool-season grasses and is prevalent in lawns and play turfs in the northern two-thirds of the United States.

-The reason for its popularity is its ability to spread and recover quickly from stress.
-Kentucky bluegrass can remain dormant during droughts and other stressful conditions and then bounce back quickly making your lawn lush green in the seasons.
+Its popularity is due to its ability to spread and recover quickly from stress.
+Kentucky bluegrass can remain dormant during droughts and other stressful conditions and then bounce back quickly, making your lawn lush and green in the seasons.
 This quality makes it helpful when you have high foot or pet traffic on the grass or have patches on your lawn.

 Being a cool-season grass, it doesn’t tolerate high heat and shade well but is aggressive and can easily handle foot traffic and dog foot traffic.

-Kentucky bluegrass requires abundant watering since it develops thatch due to its shallow roots, causing water to run off.
+Kentucky bluegrass requires abundant watering.
+Its shallow roots cause it to develop thatch, causing water to run off.
 This grass becomes maintenance-heavy in summer and requires proper care and nurturing.

 It is ideal for sports because it is not bunch forming and spreads horizontally.
-It forms a dense, thick turf, giving the turf a consistent surface appearance.
+It forms a dense, thick turf, giving it a consistent surface appearance.

 How to identify Kentucky Bluegrass